DragonKorn1/dqn_ppo_avoid_webots/README.md

 ```
     pip install deepbots
 ```
-7. After installations, Download and follow the video instructions to run the simulation from this [link]
+7. After installations, Download and follow the video instructions to run the simulation from this